Damiloju123/aws-bootcamp-cruddur-2023/journal/week1.md

 - Launched an EC2 instance with docker installed, and pulled a container to run my docker processes.

+## Built and Run Cruddur Website

 ## Created the Notification Section on the Cruddur Application.

 ## Tagged and Pushed images created  to DockerHub.

+## Implemented healthcheck in the Docker compose file.

 ## Launched an EC2 instance with docker installed, and pulled a container to run my docker processes.